tcwilkinson/caa2015/ideas.md

     - First I will introduce the notion of Scientific Community
     - Then I will concentrate on the similarities between Scientific Community and Free Software Community
     - In a Third point I will examine the concept of reuse, modulation and reproducibility in Archaeology
-    - Finally I will show 2 examples to illustrate the impact of the FS movement on Archaeology
+    - Finally I will show 2 examples
     - Before I recap the main arguments in a conclusion